zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/adb-provision.md

     ![](./images/Compartment.png " ")

-6. If you are using a Free Trial or Always Free account, and you want to use Always Free Resources, you need to be in a region where Always Free Resources are available.
-You can see your current default **region** in the top, right hand corner of the page.
-You can go ahead and select a different available region such as **Phoenix** or **Toronto**.
+6. You can see your current default **region** in the top, right hand corner of the page.
+If you have been instructed to use a different region then the default one, please select it now.

     ![](./images/Region.png " ")